At The Festival of Quilts this year we have so many exciting Birthday celebrations for you to enjoy!

 - The ‘Spotlight@40’ exhibition

-- Landmark ‘Specialist Group Challenge’ exhibition
+- Landmark ‘Specialist Group Challenge’ Bloomfield exhibition

 Michael is an artist and educator from the US.
 He was a prominent figure in the art quilt movement of the 1970s and his textiles have been recognised and exhibited internationally.
 Michael has a gallery at the Festival for the first time since 2006.

 The excitement continues this Festival as we also launch our first ever Block of the Month Project!
 This project has been designed by Guild member Jenni Smith and is inspired by our Red Manor House Coverlet.
-Made in 1840-60, the coverlet is filled with motifs celebrating Georgian rural life and has over 100 blocks surrounding the central applique panel taking inspiration from flowers, birds, animals, and buildings.
+Made in 1840-60, the original coverlet is filled with motifs celebrating Victorian rural life and has over 100 blocks surrounding the central applique panel taking inspiration from flowers, birds, animals, and buildings.

 The Coverlet features a lot of appliqué which makes it an unusual piece as this is rare in quilts from the period.
 Our Block of the Month Project will let you explore a whole range of techniques including foundation piecing, traditional piecing as well as appliqué.